My kids are always fighting but Cinnamon saves our Christmas (sort of)

-My eight and a half year old daughter decides she wants to read ’Twas the Night Before Christmas to herself on the living room couch in the exact place where her little brother is already sitting.
-Instead of asking him to move over, Hesperus hurls Etani off the couch and then feigns instant engrossment in the book.
-Etani prepares a counterattack for having been forcibly ejected without provocation from his coveted spot: he spins a stuffed bear around his head and launches it at his sister as hard as he can.
+Sometimes it seems like my kids are always fighting.
+And this afternoon is no exception.
+My eight-and-a-half-year-old daughter decides she wants to read ’Twas the Night Before Christmas to herself on the living room couch in the exact place where her little brother is already sitting.
+Instead of asking him to move over, she hurls her brother off the couch and then feigns instant engrossment in the book.
+Her brother prepares a counterattack for having been forcibly ejected without provocation from his coveted spot: he spins a stuffed bear around his head and launches it at his sister as hard as he can.

-Etani grins, looking pleased with himself.
-Feeling herself on the losing end of the battle, Hesperus scrambles off the couch and starts to run, looking behind her to make sure her brother follows.
+My son grins, looking pleased with himself.
+Feeling herself on the losing end of the battle, Hesperus scrambles off the couch and starts to run, looking behind her to make sure her brother is following.
 Then she shrieks: “NOW HE’S CHASING ME!
 WHY CAN’T HE JUST LEAVE ME ALONE?!”

 I rub my aching temples.
 It’s hard to get into the holiday spirit when my children are at war.
 Hesperus used to fight with her younger sister but she doesn’t anymore.
 The minute their baby brother was born Hesperus and Athena became fast friends, united by the presence of an unwanted new addition to the family.

-Athena, who is six, gets along with everyone.
+Athena, who’s six, does her best to get along with everyone.
 She is at an age where she is happy to tie a bandana on her head and play pirates with her little brother but is also perfectly content to sit quietly drawing landscapes, mountains, and rhododendrons with her big sister.

 Only Athena can’t do both at the same time and invariably either Hesperus or Etani ends up feeling left out.

-Instead of playing with Athena, they spend most of their time finding unique ways to annoy each other.
+So instead of playing with Athena, they spend most of their time finding unique ways to annoy each other and drive their parents crazy.

 “You’re going to have coal in your stocking this year,” Hesperus scolds him.
-“Santa knows that you are being bad.”
+“Santa knows you’re being bad.”

 At dinner that night Hesperus decides to improve her orange juice.
-She shakes so much cinnamon in it that there is a brown skin on the top.
+She shakes so much cinnamon in it that there’s a brown skin on the top.
 Then she starts drinking it noisily through a metal straw.

 “Good idea!”
 Etani cries, shaking cinnamon on his whole-wheat spaghetti, adding some parmesan cheese, and then eating it with lip-smacking enthusiasm.